fluid-project/handbook.floeproject.org/README.md

 The ILDH website is based on [Trivet](https://github.com/fluid-project/trivet), an [Eleventy](http://11ty.dev) website starter kit.

+For more information about making asset pipeline changes, please see the [Asset Handling documentation](src/assets/README.md).

 ### Previous version of the ILDH

 An older version of the ILDH website used from 2011 to 2015 was previously hosted at the same repository name.